wI2L/jsondiff/README.md

 ## Benchmarks

-Performance is not the primary target of the package, instead it strives for correctness.
-A simple benchmark that compare the performance of available options is provided to give a rough estimate of the cost of each option.
-You can find the JSON documents used by this benchmark in the directory [testdata/benchs](testdata/benchs).
+A couple of benchmarks that compare the performance for different JSON document sizes are provided to give a rough estimate of the cost of each option.
+You can find the JSON documents used by those benchmarks in the directory [testdata/benchs](testdata/benchs).

-If you'd like to run the benchmark yourself, use the following command:
+If you'd like to run the benchmarks yourself, use the following command:

 ```shell
 go get github.com/cespare/prettybench